ermaccer/ermaccer.github.io/_posts/2020-08-17-how-to-install-mortal-kombat-unchained-mods.md

 All done, now you can navigate to your modded folder in PPSSPP to play the game without the need of an ISO.

+Feel free to remove mod files after installing one.

 ## Rebuilding ISO